Family Law Overview

 Some of the most hotly contested issues in a divorce relate to the division of marital property.
 The way in which marital property is divided can have a great impact on your lifestyle going forward.
 Judges have a great deal of discretion when distributing marital property, and there are a wide range of potential outcomes in these kinds of disputes.
 If you want the best chance of achieving your goals and reaching a favorable outcome, you need to work with an experienced family lawyer.
 I am attorney Paula D. Kleinman.
 For more than 20 years, I have devoted my legal practice to helping people in divorce and other family law matters.
-My law firm is located in Vista, California, and I serve clients throughout San Diego County.
+My law firm is located in Vista, California, and I serve the area as a family and divorce lawyer in Oceanside and throughout San Diego County.
 Contact my law firm today.

 Working Hard To Protect Your Rights Under The Law